codio/site/source/docs/misc/schoolscontent/courseview.html.md

 1. **Private** - only you can see your Course/Modules.
 1. **Public** - all Codio users can see your Course/Modules.

-In addition to this, by changing the owner of the Course/Module to your Organisation:
+In addition to this, by changing the owner of the Course/Module to your Organization:

-1. A **Private** Course/Module will be visible to, and usable only by members of that Organisation.
-Additionally, owners of the Organisation will be able to edit and administer the course/module.
+1. A **Private** Course/Module will be visible to, and usable only by members of that Organization.
+Additionally, owners of the Organization will be able to edit and administer the course/module.
-1. A **Public** Course/Module will be visible to and usable by all, both inside and outside of your Organisation, and it will be shown as belonging to the Organisation.
-Additionally, owners of the Organisation will be able to edit and administer the course/module.
+1. A **Public** Course/Module will be visible to and usable by all, both inside and outside of your Organization, and it will be shown as belonging to the Organization.
+Additionally, owners of the Organization will be able to edit and administer the course/module.